History

 May 2022

-Paula Nicole Booke joins the SEAS community as the second Assistant Dean of Diversity, Inclusion, and Belonging
+Paula Nicole Booke joins the SEAS community as the second Assistant Dean for Diversity, Inclusion, and Belonging

 April 2022